 “This is a bit of a cautionary tale,” Johnson said.
 “If you grow up without that protein, it’s not just a matter of throwing the gene back in.
 If you’re born deaf and grow up deaf, it seems the physical wiring of your brain is a little different.
 That kind of complicates the goal of doing gene therapy.
 We need to go beyond looking at those hair cells and look at the brain itself.
 Does the brain process information differently?
 That’s one area we need to think about.”

 It’s possible, Johnson added, that future gene therapies may be best targeted toward very young patients, whose brains have not undergone as complete a rewiring as those of adult patients.

 The National Institutes of Health supported this research.

-Collaborating with Johnson were Robert Tanguay, a professor in OSU’s College of Agricultural Sciences, graduate student Aayushi Manchanda, and postdoctoral researcher Josephine Bonventre.
+Collaborating with Johnson were Robyn Tanguay, a professor in OSU’s College of Agricultural Sciences, graduate student Aayushi Manchanda, and postdoctoral researcher Josephine Bonventre.

 About the OSU College of Science: As one of the largest academic units at OSU, the College of Science has seven departments and 12 pre-professional programs.
 It provides the basic science courses essential to the education of every OSU student, builds future leaders in science, and its faculty are international leaders in scientific research.